ietf-wg-cellar/matroska-specification/notes.md

 A reading application supporting Matroska version `V` MUST NOT refuse to read an application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.
 See also the note about [Unknown Elements](#unknown-elements).

-# Mime Types
+# MIME Types

 There is no IETF endorsed MIME type for Matroska files.
-But you can use the ones we have defined on our web server:
+These definitions can be used:

 * .mka : Matroska audio `audio/x-matroska`
 * .mkv : Matroska video `video/x-matroska`